SAML-Toolkits/python3-saml/README.md

         // the certs folder.
 But we can also provide them with the following parameters "x509cert": "",
         "privateKey": ""

+        /*
+         * Key rollover
+         * If you plan to update the SP x509cert and privateKey
+         * you can define here the new x509cert and it will be
+         * published on the SP metadata so Identity Providers can
+         * read them and get ready for rollover.
+         */
+        // 'x509certNew': '',
     },

     // Identity Provider Data that we want connected with our SP.